hkhamvan263/hkhamvan263.github.io/other_submissions/assignment6/README.md

 ## Instructions

-1. Download the assignment6 directory
+1. Unzip the assignment6 zip file
 2. Open either VSCode or WebStorm
 3. If in VSCode, go to view and click terminal
 4. Make sure you are ...